 COVID-19 Parent Information

-Junior Club suspended until September.
+Junior Club suspended until end of October.

 Karl and Harriet Shields

 External links to government websites and the NHS are below.

 Please use this form to advise us of

 any health issues you or your child may develop that may be relevant to our prevention and limitation of the spread of COVID-19 within the nursery,

 any past, present or near future international travel plans, or if people you or your child are in direct contact with have travelled overseas recently,

 any child absence from nursery as a result of any of the additional "Illness, Temperature and Medication" measures we have introduced, if you have not reported it by phone already.